argahsuknesib/EMSE_FrontEnd_Cours/2_toolchain/presentation/slides.md

 # NodeJS : importing native API

-NodeJS runtime provides an API, for importing these you don't need to have third party library files
+NodeJS runtime provides a native API, for importing objects from this API you don't have to install third party libraries.

+For example, the import of `readline` below, works out of the box.

 <https://nodejs.org/docs/latest/api/>